protocolbuffers/protobuf/README.md

 platform-neutral, extensible mechanism for serializing structured data.
 You can learn more about it in [protobuf's documentation](https://protobuf.dev).

-This README file contains protobuf installation instructions.
+Thisile contains protobuf installation instructions.
 To install protobuf, you need to install the protocol compiler (used to compile .proto files) and the protobuf runtime for your chosen programming language.